-Russian airlines have already begun to place orders for Il-114, Baikal, Ladoga, and Osvey regional aircraft through a preferential leasing mechanism.
-Deliveries will begin as production expands, according to First Deputy Prime Minister of the Russian Federation Denis Manturov.
+Russian airlines have already begun to place orders for Il-114, Baikal, Ladoga and Osvey regional aircraft through a preferential leasing mechanism, and they will begin to be delivered as production expands, First Deputy Prime Minister of the Russian Federation Denis Manturov said.

-In response to a question about the obligation of carriers to switch to new aircraft instead of the currently used An-24, Manturov emphasized that a sufficient number of manufactured aircraft is needed first.
+In response to a question about the obligation of carriers to switch to new aircraft instead of the An-24s used today, Manturov stressed that a sufficient number of aircraft must first be produced.

 It is always better to have motivational mechanisms, and the state has them.
-I am referring to the civil state order, which includes the Il-114 and, in the future, the Baikal, Ladoga, and Osvey.
-Airlines are already placing orders through preferential leasing mechanisms.
+I mean the civil state order, which includes both the Il-114 and the Baikal in the future, as well as the Ladoga and Osvey.
+Through preferential leasing mechanisms, airlines are already placing orders.

-Serial production of the Il-114 is expected in 2026, with the aircraft being certified in December 2025.
-The Baikal should be ready for serial production no later than December 2026.
+Serial production of the Il-114 is expected in 2026, and the aircraft will be certified in December 2025.
+The Baikal should be ready for mass production no later than December 2026.

 The rollout of the TVRS-44 Ladoga is scheduled for the end of December this year.
-An experienced prototype of the Osvey aircraft, in cooperation with Russia, is planned to be created in Belarus in 2026.
+A prototype of the Osvey aircraft in cooperation with Russia is planned to be created in Belarus in 2026.

 Read more materials:

-Tu-154M aircraft with three D-30KU-154 engines lifted into the air in Russia: video appeared
+Tu-154M aircraft with three D-30KU-154 engines took to the air in Russia: video appeared

 The first 3D-printed part of the PD-14 aircraft engine for the MS-21 has been certified in Russia